Search the Health Library

 The Wilmer ophthalmology residency program offers outstanding clinical training and professional development in a collegial environment.
-Our residents enjoy the abundant resources available in a large ophthalmologic institute, from the superb physical facilities to the numerous full-time faculty members.
+The residents rotate through 8 sub-specialties throughout their 3 years of training.
+Our residents enjoy the abundant resources available in a large ophthalmologic institute, from the superb clinical and research facilities to the expertise of over 100 faculty members.
 The faculty offer expertise in all areas of specialization and research in ophthalmology and are readily available to the residents for teaching and consultation.

-In addition to the dedicated faculty, residents are supervised by a Chief Resident (Assistant Chief of Service).
+In addition to the dedicated faculty, residents are supervised by a Chief Resident, also known as the Assistant Chief of Service (ACS).
 He or she is a fellowship-trained junior faculty member and former Wilmer resident who works closely with all of the residents, from supervising first-year residents in the Wilmer Emergency Room to precepting senior residents in the operating room.
 The ACS also functions as a liaison between the residents and the faculty.